Long Branch: City of Beach Clubs

 Photo-essay on city sand, sea and sun …

-Today, most of the Long Branch coastline is open to the public.
-The city operates a series of public beaches along its 5-mile coastline — with double-digit access locations provided.
+Today, most of the city’s shoreline is open to the public.
+The Long Branch City Beach Department operates a series of public beaches along its 5-mile coast — with double-digit access locations provided.
 And a weekend day at a city beach is still under $10.

 Long Branch beach scenes …